Be a superyacht steward or stewardess

 There are excellent career opportunities for well-informed, hard-working stews who are passionate about their work.
-As you become more experienced you could move into a chief steward or stewardess role, or perhaps become a purser if you’re interested in the finances and general management of the yacht and its crew.
+As you become more experienced you could move into a Chief Steward or Stewardess role, or perhaps become a purser if you’re interested in the finances and general management of the yacht and its crew.

-Why do your hospitality training at UKSA?
+Why should I do my hospitality training at UKSA?

 If being a Steward or Stewardess sounds perfect for you, or someone you know, tell them about UKSA.
 We’re a maritime training provider based right on the waterfront in Cowes and we offer a range of courses that will give you the qualifications, information and contacts you need to start work in the superyacht and wider maritime industry.